Drive sales on autopilot with ecommerce-focused features

 - Tone and clarity: Your subject line can influence whether your email lands in the spam folder.
 Have a friendly and casual tone, and be clear with fewer but relevant words, e.g., “Last 5 hours…”

-- A/B test subject lines: Not all subject lines lead to great open rates, no matter how meticulously you plan them.
+- A/B test subject lines: Not all subject lines yield high open rates, regardless of how meticulously they are planned.
 So, to avoid wasted efforts, perform A/B testing on a small batch of email subject lines to analyze how your recipients respond and engage with them.

-If you need help with your subject lines, try Omnisend’s free subject line tester.
+If you need help with your subject lines, Omnisend’s free subject line tester can help you optimize them for higher engagement and improve your overall email open rate:

 2. Sender reputation